This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 Documents you might need

-CAS number - This is an electronic document and does not need to be printed unless advised Tuberculosis (TB) clearance certificate (only if you are applying from a country that requires this) All passports/travel documents Academic Technology Approval Scheme (ATAS) clearance certificate (only if you will study a course at Aston which requires this) Biometric Residence Permit (BRP) - if you have one Letter of consent from parents allowing you to use their funds (only if you are using their financial evidence) Official documents showing you meet the financial requirement (e.g. bank statement, bank letter, official financial sponsorship letter) Original birth certificate (only if using parent's financial evidence) Official qualification - (degree/transcript) showing you have successfully completed the course your offer was based on Letter of consent from parents allowing you to travel and live independently (only if you are under 18 at the time of application) Official translations (if any of these documents are not in English/Welsh) Proof that you can apply from the country you are in (Only if you are applying in a country where you are not a citizen)
+CAS number - This is an electronic document and does not need to be printed unless advised Tuberculosis (TB) clearance certificate (only if you are applying from a country that requires this) All passports/travel documents Academic Technology Approval Scheme (ATAS) clearance certificate (only if your course of study at Aston requires this) Biometric Residence Permit (BRP) - if you have one already Letter of consent from parents allowing you to use their funds (only if using parent's financial evidence) Official documents showing you meet the financial requirement (e.g. bank statement, bank letter, official financial sponsorship letter, currency conversion if not in pound sterling) Original birth certificate (only if using parent's financial evidence) Official qualification - (degree/transcript) showing you have successfully completed the course your offer was based on Letter of consent from parents allowing you to travel and live independently (only if you are under 18 at the time of application) Official translations (if any of these documents are not in English/Welsh) Proof that you can apply from the country you are in (Only if you are applying in a country where you are not a citizen)

 What are the specific requirements for each document?